Conni Ingallina Spring 2024 Intern

 Membership: Provide support to the Membership Committee to streamline new member application/onboarding processes; update and maintain membership dashboards for reporting purposes.
 Responsible for auditing membership roster on a regular basis to ensure proper communication to members related to membership.

 Public Affairs: Collaborate with the Public Affairs Committee to provide upcoming program updates and ensure that marketing and communications reflect the appropriate content.
 Maintain and monitor social media platforms.
 Liaise with PCFR Fellow to make sure that “The Muse” materials are collected on a timely basis.
 Support PCFR Fellow to fulfill requirements of digital marketing campaigns.

-Please note that the Spring 2021 internship will be remote.
-Candidates must commit to at least 20 hours per week and have access to appropriate technology to participate in remote, virtual work.
-Computer, reliable access to WiFi, and phone are required, including demonstrated ability in use of virtual platforms such as Zoom, Google Suite, Wild Apricot, Hootsuite, Canva, etc.
+Multiple internships will be made available to accommodate students not based in Greater Phoenix.
+Candidates must commit to at least 5 hours per week and have access to appropriate technology to participate in remote, virtual work.
+Computer, reliable access to WiFi, and phone are required, including demonstrated ability in use of virtual platforms such as Zoom, Google Suite, Glue Up, Wild Apricot, Hootsuite, Canva, etc.